lotaway/chain-trade-mcp/README.md

 ### Prerequisites

 - Rust (latest stable)
-- An Ethereum RPC URL (e.g., from Alchemy or Infura)
+- An Ethereum RPC URL, already set a public free RPC URL inside the `src/config/mod.rs`, but a paid RPC URL will be better (e.g., from Alchemy or Infura)

 ### Configuration